A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Another argument is that the tax-advantaged option constitutes a tax shelter for the rich, and that low-income families don’t earn enough to benefit from the tax breaks.
 Further, skeptics warn that many people with HSAs — and especially the poor — might be reluctant to spend money from their savings account, even on necessary healthcare expenses.
 Although a reduction in spending on unnecessary care would be beneficial, it's often hard for a consumer to know what care is necessary and what's unnecessary, and skimping on the former could lead to higher-cost problems later.

-But it’s worth noting that the ACA requires all plans — including HSA-qualified plans — to cover certain preventive care with no cost-sharing.
-And the IRS issued guidance in 2013 to bring HDHP rules income compliance with the ACA’s requirements.
-So all HSA-qualified plans (effective January 2014 or later) cover the full range of recommended preventive care before the deductible.
+But it's worth noting that the ACA requires all nongrandfathered major medical plans — including HSA-qualified HDHPs — to cover certain preventive care with no cost-sharing.
+And the IRS issued guidance in 2013 to bring HDHP rules into compliance with the ACA's requirements.
+So all HSA-qualified plans (effective January 2014 or later) will pay for the full range of recommended preventive care before the deductible.
+The IRS has also expanded on the list of services that can be considered "preventive care" under an HDHP, so HDHPs can (but are not required to) provide pre-deductible coverage for some preventive care that isn't required to be covered under ACA rules.12

 How do I set up a health savings account?